scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc hosts remove GROUPNAME
 ```

 > :bulb: A `stop` only stops the container, but leaves the images, so they can be started later again simply with: `tcsc hosts start GROUPNAME`.
-The links to the support files are stored in the containers metadata and are loaded again.
-Therefore the associated support files must still exist.
+The support files will not read again.

 > :wrench: Example for a HA cluster:
 > ```